 - Describe the internal/performance monitoring process. - Define key monitoring indicators derived from baseline survey.
-Provide a list of monitoring indicators that will be used for internal monitoring. - Describe institutional (including financial) arrangements. - Describe frequency of reporting and content for internal monitoring. - Describe process for integrating feedback from internal monitoring into implementation. - Define methodology for external monitoring. - Define key indicators for external monitoring. - Describe frequency of reporting and content for external monitoring. - Describe process for integrating feedback from external monitoring into implementation. - Describe arrangements for final external evaluation.
+Provide a list of monitoring indicators that will be used for internal monitoring.

+- Describe institutional (including financial) arrangements. - Describe frequency of reporting and content for internal monitoring. - Describe process for integrating feedback from internal monitoring into implementation. - Define methodology for external monitoring. - Define key indicators for external monitoring. - Describe frequency of reporting and content for external monitoring. - Describe process for integrating feedback from external monitoring into implementation. - Describe arrangements for final external evaluation.

-ANNEX 4 Eligibility Assessments of Public-Private Infrastructure Investments
+ANNEX 4.
+Eligibility Assessments of Public-Private Infrastructure Investments

-Indicator Significant potential impact Low potential impact Type of Private Industrial facility, power generation, Hospitality and tourist service, agro- Business natural resource extraction processing, arts and crafts Check on of the two boxes below Need for land take Parties other than investor own and/or are formally or informally using land required for private investment No party other than investor owns and/or uses formally or informally land required for private investment Check on of the two boxes below Location in or near: Designated protected areas and wildlife corridors connecting them, forests, wetlands, animal nesting/breeding areas, rest areas for migratory birds, steep slopes, alpine and subalpine zone, green-fields Check on of th ne two boxes below Use or potential pollution of: Major rivers and river floodplains, trans-boundary water bodies and their tributaries, lakes, smaller water bodies which have high value for local communities or biodiversity Small rivers and streams, artificial reservoirs and ponds insignificant for local communities and/or biodiversity Check on of the two boxes below Groundwater resources in the investment site: Deposits of mineral and/or thermal water; high groundwater table Check on of the No known deposits of mineral and/or thermal water; regular groundwater table investment site.
-Check on of the two boxes below Location in: Landscapes of outstanding aesthetic value, green-fields, recreational areas Urban or rural landscapes transformed from past anthropogenic impact, industrial sites, brown-fields Check on of the two boxes below Risk of natural disasters and geohazards Severe erosion, landslides, avalanches, floods known to repeatedly occur in/around the site No natural disasters and geohazards recorded repeatedly in or around the site - Check on of the two boxes below Investment site carrying: Historic/cultural monuments, sites of communities' traditional use (religious, burial, ritual) No cultural resources Check on of the two boxes below
+Indicator Significant potential impact Low potential impact Type of Private Business Industrial facility, power generation, natural resource extraction Hospitality and tourist service, agro- processing, arts and crafts Check on of the ne two boxes below Need for land take Parties other than investor own and/or are formally or informally using land required for private investment No party other than investor owns and/or uses formally or informally land required for private investment Check on of the ne two boxes below Location in or near: Designated protected areas and wildlife corridors connecting them, forests, wetlands, animal nesting/breeding areas, rest areas for migratory birds, steep slopes, alpine and subalpine zone, green-fields Urban or rural landscapes transformed from the past anthropogenic impact, industrial sites, brown-fields Check on of the ne two boxes below Use or potential pollution of: Major rivers and river floodplains, trans-boundary water bodies and their tributaries, lakes, smaller water bodies which have high value for local communities or biodiversity Small rivers and streams, artificial reservoirs and ponds insignificant for local communities and/or biodiversity Check on of the Check on of the two boxes below Groundwater resources in the investment site: Deposits of mineral and/or thermal water; high groundwater table Check on of the No known deposits of mineral and/or thermal water; regular groundwater table two boxes below Location in: Landscapes of outstanding aesthetic value, green-fields, recreational areas Urban or rural landscapes transformed from past anthropogenic impact, industrial sites, brown-fields Check on of the two boxes below Risk of natural disasters and geohazards Severe erosion, landslides, avalanches, floods known to repeatedly occur in/around the site Check on of the No natural disasters and geohazards recorded repeatedly in or around the site me two boxes below Check on of the two boacs below Investment site carrying: Historic/cultural monuments, sites of communities' traditional use (religious, burial, ritual) No cultural resources Check on of the ne two boxes below